In Africa, one in five people faced hunger in 2020. The number of hungry people continues to rise.

 - How can people become resilient so they don’t need aid?

 - How can I help hungry children and families in Africa?

 Fast facts: Africa hunger crises

-- Conflict, hunger, poverty, and displacement create a climate in which children are at risk of violence and exploitation.
+- Conflict, hunger, poverty, displacement, and the continuation of the COVID-19 pandemic create a climate in which children are at risk of violence and exploitation.

-- Help is necessary to keep the Africa hunger and food crises from worsening.
+- Families in Africa need help to keep the hunger and food crises from worsening.
 Children, especially those younger than 5, are the most vulnerable because they need critical nutrients to build strength and immunity against disease.

 Why are people in Africa facing chronic hunger?

 Recurring drought, conflict, and instability have led to severe food shortages.
 Many countries have struggled with extreme poverty for decades, so there is a lack of government and community support systems for families.
 In particular, repeated drought cycles plunge communities into a new food crisis before they have a chance to recover sufficiently from the last one.

 In South Sudan, where people fled their homes because of violence, few farmers have been able to harvest a crop.
-This limits what is available at community markets and raises food prices.
-Also, during the rainy season, 60% of the country is inaccessible by roads, which limits the transportation of food aid as well as goods sent to market.
+This limits what’s available at community markets and raises food prices.
+Also, when rains do come, 60% of the country is inaccessible by roads, which limits the transportation of food aid as well as goods sent to market.